ciberado/facerecognition-drone/workshop/README.md

 ## Environment preparation

-* Login in the portal
+* Login into the portal

 * Open the cloudshell